Workshops, Assessments, and Continuing Education

 ICP CONTINUING EDUCATION

-Virtually all professionals are required to continue to educate themselves in their career area in order to broaden and deepen their understanding and to meet the new challenges that arise in their occupation.
-Fulfilling ICP’s Continuing Education Program requirements assists every certified instructor in doing that.
-Once an instructor is certified, he or she receives from the USEA office a copy of the ICP’s Continuing Education Program, which describes these requirements and the process for fulfilling them.
+Virtually all professionals are required to continue to educate themselves in their career area in order to broaden and deepen their understanding and to competently meet the new challenges that arise in their occupation.
+Fulfilling ICP’s Continuing Education Program requirements assists every certified instructor, YEH instructor, and YEH professional trainer in doing that.
+Once an instructor, YEH instructor or YEH professional trainer is certified, he or she receives from the USEA office a copy of the ICP’s Continuing Education Program, which describes these requirements and the process for fulfilling them.

-The ICP Continuing Education Program requires every ICP-certified instructor to select and complete several equestrian-related activities during each of his/her on-going 4-year Continuing Education Program cycles.
-To remain current with his/her ICP certification, each instructor must also remain a USEA member, carry current professional liability insurance, and possess a current cpr/first aid card.
+The ICP Continuing Education Program requires every ICP-certified instructor, YEH instructor, and YEH professional trainer to select and complete several equestrian-related activities during each of his/her on-going 4-year Continuing Education Program cycles.
+To remain current with his/her ICP certification, each instructor, each YEH instructor, and each YEH professional trainer must remain a USEA member, carry current professional liability insurance, and possess a current cpr/first aid card.
 Proof of adherence to these requirements must be presented to the USEA office by the end of each of an instructor’s 4-year Continuing Education cycles.